 - 1. Switch to Client mode - 2.
 Select DHCP protocol to automatically get an IP or Static protocol to specify an IP for the Router - 3.
 Select a wireless network for internet access - 4.
-Select the MAC address of the access point, or leave it to Auto if not clear - 5.
-Input the password of the access point - 6.
-Click Scan WIFI to refresh the Wi-Fi list if the target SSID is not identified
+Select the MAC address of the access point or leave it to 'Auto' if not sure - 5.
+Input the password of the Wi-Fi - 6.
+Click Scan WIFI to refresh the Wi-Fi list if the target SSID is not identified - Be sure to save the settings before you exit the page.

-When the Router is successfully connected as a client, there will be the network information next to the Scan WIFI button.
+When the Router is successfully connected as a client, there will be the network information next to Scan WIFI button.